Read the latest news on the Public

 Secretary: Sue Threakall.
 Sue’s late husband, Bob, was a haemophiliac who passed away in 1991 as a result of contaminated blood products.
 Sue has held various roles on TB since its inception, and deals with letter-writing, membership, etc, as well as doing press work when required.

-Press Secretary: Su Gorman.
-Su is the widow of Steve Dymond who died in 2018, and has taken on the role of press secretary.
-Any queries about press work should be directed to Su in the first instance, including letting her know if you are willing to go public in your area and/or nationally.
+Press Secretary: Rosa van der Meersch.
+Rosa has taken on the role of press secretary.
+Any queries about press work should be directed to Rosa in the first instance, including letting her know if you are willing to go public in your area and/or nationally.
+She also put together our three books: Stories Behind the Statistics'.

 Audio-Visual: Richard Warwick.
 Richard is responsible for collating and uploading all our media work, including locating old articles for our archive.
 He regularly uploads items onto our YouTube channel which can be found by searching for ‘campaigntb’ He also operates the official TB Twitter account.
 In short, he is invaluable in creating our public face.